ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Darn may oc takon oil, lor it u gener
+ally in life eneouragemcnt given to the
+colluding of moistut&#x27;o between tbe
+bark and the wood, that wood gener
+ally so soon rolt away, &#x27;4 he part in
+or near tho ground ought lo bo strip­
+ped of bark at any rate.
+Germanlown
+telegraph. &#x27;&#x27;
+Fence Posts.
+In looking over the
+Western Rural, we note as important
+10 ns nero, too loiiowing, liow a cor
 respondent discovered many years
 sgo that wood could bo mado lo last
 longor than iron in tbcground,but ima